MicrosoftDocs/azure-docs/articles/communications-gateway/prepare-to-deploy.md

 To enable the Azure Communications Gateway service to access the Key Vault, you must grant Admin Consent to the App registration.

 1. Request the Admin Consent URL from your onboarding team.
 1. Follow the link.
-A pop-up window will appear which contains the **Application Name** of the Registered Application.
+A pop-up window displays the **Application Name** of the Registered Application.
 Note down this name.

 ### 4.4 Grant your application Key Vault Access

-This step must be performed on your Tenant.
-It will give the Azure Communications Gateway the ability to read the Operator Connect secrets from your tenant.
+This step must be performed on your tenant.
+It gives Azure Communications Gateway the ability to read the Operator Connect secrets from your tenant.

 1. Navigate to the Key Vault in the Azure portal.
 If you can't locate it, search for Key Vault in the search bar, select **Key vaults** from the results, and select your Key Vault.
 1. Select **Access Policies** on the left hand side menu.